mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/architecture/index.md

 Technically, you can deploy master components on any machine in the cluster.
 By default, however, master components are only deployed on the machines you designate as control plane servers.

-The master components in a native Kubernetes cluster include the following:
+The components in a native Kubernetes cluster include the following:

 - `kube-apiserver` exposes the Kubernetes application programming interface (API) and provides a web-based front-end for the Kubernetes control plane.
 - `etcd` provides a key value store that you can use to store all Kubernetes cluster data.